About .eu domain names

 How long can my IDN be?

-The maximum length of a .eu IDN (the portion after the www. and before the final dot) cannot be more than 63 characters.
+The maximum length of a .eu IDN (the portion after www. and before .eu) cannot be more than 63 characters.

 This limit applies after the name has been converted into an ACE string for use by the DNS (Domain Name System).

 www.bücher.eu, however, is considered 13 characters long.
 That is because its ACE string is www.xn--bcher-kva.eu.